ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 ## PLAY FRAMEWORK
+- supports async
+    - Play WS(webservice) - client HTTP lib, a wrapper that uses diff backend like Netty and AsyncHttpClient
 - docs: https://www.playframework.com/documentation
 - precompile routes file is converted to scala code, then it's compiled and macwire can dep inj there
 - 2.8